 Anyway, what I didn’t know about Segways is that their owners have formed a very tight-knit group, mostly on the Internet, and

 defend the honor of their Segways with an almost religious fervor.
 Recently, a Segway owner carried on a private (and anonymous, what a good samaritan) investigation, along with the FBI, into a stolen Segway (not his own, but a member of the online Segway owners chat room or something) in New York.
 It was just recovered the other day after an online sting operation led the thief into a trap.
 Apparently, according to this article in the Register, all sorts of impromptu online celebrating has erupted in the wake of the victory.
 After all, it’s not just a victory for the stolen Segway’s rightful owner, but for all Segway owners everywhere.
-It’s a victory for the consumer, and for weird people that form communities based on the subtle feelings of regret that they all share because they spent $5,000 in perhaps the most retarded way ever.
+It’s a victory for the consumer, and for weird people that form communities based on the subtle feelings of regret that they all share because they spent $5,000 in what could be the dumbest way ever.